neoreuvenla/msc-comp-sci/research proposal/04 Methodology Sources and Data.md

 <p align="center">
   <img src="img/04/0401validitymeasure.jpg" alt="Measuring validity">
 </p>

-* This involves the application of correct procedures to find answers to the research question
+This involves the application of correct procedures to find answers to the research question.
 * In **quantitative** research, the validity of results may depend on various aspects, such as demonstrating efforts to establish the validity of the instrument used
 * In **qualitative** research, validity is harder to attain due to subjective data.
 It refers to the checking the accuracy of a finding and providing arguments for the approach